kl2611/phonebuzz-1/README.md

 ##Phase 2
 Point your Twilio phone number to https://phonebuzz-1.herokuapp.com/ with a HTTP GET request.
 Enter a phone number in the text field to receive a new call.
 Since this is a demo account, the number might not be called.

-To download it locally, create a .env file with your Twilio auth token.
+To download the files locally, create a `.env` file with your Twilio auth token.

 ```ruby
 ACCOUNT_SID=YOUR_ACCOUNT_SID_HERE